1. Scope and Topics

 2. Paper Submission

 Submissions that address research and development, as well as experience reports and tool demonstrations on the above and other related topics are strongly encouraged.
 Papers can be submitted as full papers, short papers and posters.
 Each submitted symposium paper will be peer-reviewed by at least three International Program Committee members.
-You are welcome to submit a paper to VINCI 2019.
-All accepted papers and posters will appear in the proceedings of VINCI 2019 published by ACM Press and made available in the ACM Digital Library (EI indexed).
-Moreover, authors of a number of selected full papers of high quality will be invited to prepare revised versions of their work for submission to the Journal of Visual Languages and Computing (JVLC, SCI indexed) and a special issue of the Journal of Visual Computing for Industry, Biomedicine, and Art, and a special issue of the Journal of Visualization (SCI indexed).
+You are welcome to submit a paper to VINCI 2020.
+All accepted papers and posters will appear in the proceedings of VINCI 2020 published by ACM Press and made available in the ACM Digital Library (EI indexed).
+Moreover, authors of a number of selected full papers of high quality will be invited to prepare revised versions of their work for submission to a special issue of the Journal of Visual Computing for Industry, Biomedicine, and Art, and a special issue of the Journal of Visualization (SCI indexed).

 Research papers and experience reports of up to eight (8), short papers of up to four (4), and tool demonstrations or posters of up to two (2) ACM double-column pages should be submitted through easychair.org.
 The review process will be single-blind.
 We appreciate the submission of videos or other supplemental material.
 Please provide a URL at the end of the submitted paper to enable the reviewers the download of your additional material.
 Detailed information on the electronic submission can be found at the end of this page.

 3. Workshops and Tutorials

 VINCI '20 is also soliciting proposals for full-day or half-day workshops and tutorials on topics that address areas of interest to the community.
 Proposals should not be longer than a maximum of 2 pages.
 In particular, workshop proposals should include:

 - The title and a brief description of the specific issues that the workshop will address, the reasons why the workshop is of interest in these times, and the main research areas involved.